AJK President Urges Youth To Shun Prejudices - UrduPoint

 AJK President Urges Youth To Shun Prejudices

-Azad Jammu Kashmir President Sardar Masood Khan on Wednesday prevailed upon the public sector universities of Azad Kashmir to prepare the youth of the state in a way that they must shun narrow-mindedness, regional and clan-based approach
+The AJK President Sardar Masood Khan has prevailed upon the public sector universities of Azad Kashmir to prepare the youth of the state in a way that they must shun narrow-mindedness, regional and clan-based approach

-MIRPUR (UrduPoint / Pakistan Point News - 23rd Sep, 2020 ) : Azad Jammu Kashmir President Sardar Masood Khan on Wednesday prevailed upon the public sector universities of Azad Kashmir to prepare the youth of the state in a way that they must shun narrow-mindedness, regional and clan-based approach.
+MUZAFFARABAD (UrduPoint / Pakistan Point News - 24th September, 2020) The AJK President Sardar Masood Khan has prevailed upon the public sector universities of Azad Kashmir to prepare the youth of the state in a way that they must shun narrow-mindedness, regional and clan-based approach.

-Speaking at "An Evening with Former Vice Chancellors" organized by the Azad Jammu and Kashmir University in the State's metropolis, he regretted that today's youth consider as their right to get an education close to their homes and seek employment there, and in this way they are losing their broad vision and universal thinking," he added.
+Speaking at "An Evening with Former Vice Chancellors" organized here on Wednesday by the Azad Jammu and Kashmir University, he regretted that today's youth consider as their right to get an education close to their homes and seek employment there, and in this way they are losing their broad vision and universal thinking,” he added.

-Saying that young students should broaden their horizons, he said regionalism and tribalism not only give rise to prejudice in society but also block the path of intellectual and material progress.
+Saying that young students should broaden their horizons, the state President said regionalism and tribalism not only give rise to prejudice in society but also block the path of intellectual and material progress.

 Our teachers should produce the youth who after completion of education, do not run from pillar to post to get a job in the government departments, but they provide jobs to others, he said adding that the concept that the educated youth are to get only government job must be done away with now.